 1. Accept your role in damaging the relationship

 If you want to fix a broken relationship with your boyfriend or girlfriend, it is imperative to focus on the I rather than you.
+Even if your partner may have had a role to play in whatever has driven you apart, now is not the time to bring it up.
 Acknowledge and accept your mistakes, and only then can you even hope to even begin repairing your damaged bond.

 2. Be honest

-Christy says, “Soon after my falling out with David, I broke things off with Nolan.
+Christy says, “Soon after my falling out with David, I decided to end the affair and broke things off with Nolan.
 I tried reaching out to my boyfriend several times but my number was blocked.
 Then, one day, I sent a simple ‘hi’, with little hope that it’d get delivered.
 Not only did the message get delivered, David responded too.
 That opened the doorways for a dialogue between us again.”

 4. Brainstorm over how to fix a relationship you broke